 This exhibit is divided into two areas within the Zoo: west and east.
-At west Hoofed Run, you will see several species of African animals in two exhibits, including giant eland with their huge, twisted horns, warthogs, lowland Nyala, and even marabou storks to keep the hoofed animals company.
-Over on east Hoofed Run, bongo, yellow-backed duikers, and okapi make up a large part of this cast of characters.
+At west Hoofed Run, you will see several species of African animals in three exhibits, including giant eland with their huge, twisted horns, warthogs, okapi, Speke’s gazelle, yellow-backed duikers, lowland Nyala, and even marabou storks and cranes to keep the hoofed animals company.
 If you’ve never seen an okapi, make it a “must see” when you visit – it’s a relative of the giraffe, but you might think it’s closer to a zebra when you see it!
-Cranes and ground hornbills also make their home on west Hoofed Run, keeping life interesting for the hoofed animals they live with.
+Over on east Hoofed Run, bongo, gerenuk, yellow-backed duikers, capybara, anteater and tapir make up a large part of this cast of characters.
+Ground hornbills also make their home on east Hoofed Run, keeping life interesting for the hoofed animals they live with.

 Behind the Scenes